Rev. Eric O. Springsted, PhD

 Mary W. Huff

-Ms. Huff graduated cum laude from Furman University in 1999, and continued her musical studies on a full scholarship at Yale University where she earned a Master of Music degree in 2001.
+Ms. Huff graduated cum laude from Furman University in 1999, and continued her musical studies on a full scholarship at Yale University where she earned a Master of Music degree at the Institute of Sacred Music in 2001.
 She continued further post-graduate studies in music education at Westminster Choir College, specializing in the training of children’s choirs.
 She has taught music to children of all grade levels (K4-12) in Independent, Catholic, and inner-city schools.

 Director of MAPC Day School